 How to Get the Most for Your Money: 11 Ways to Save Money on Your Car Insurance…

 So you’re shopping around for auto insurance.
-What do you need to know?
+Perhaps you’re looking for cheap car insurance in san jose ca. Having insurance helps cover the expenses of repairing your car, should you get into a car accident.
+This helps you save money and gives you more money to pay for a Duluth Car Accident Attorney if you got injured in the crash.
+What do you need to know while looking for the right policy?
 Well, there are lots of ways – at least 11 – that you can save money.
 Many of these money-saving ideas may apply to you.

 - One Insurer, Multiple Policies – Do you have a homeowners or renters insurance policy?
 If so, is it with the same insurance company that provides your auto insurance?
 If the answer is no, you’re paying too much – for both policies.
-Almost every insurance company that sells auto insurance wants its policyholders to also buy homeowners or renters insurance from that company.
+Almost every insurance company that sells auto insurance wants its policyholders to also buy homeowners or renters insurance from that company, click here for just one of those company’s that offers both.

 These insurers offer so-called multi-policy discounts.
 Usually, these discounts are at least 10% and some insurers apply the discounts to both the auto and the homeowners/renters policy.